kdgregory/log4j-aws-appenders/docs/design.md

 to gracefully shut themselves down, then sends a SIGKILL to forcibly terminate them.

 If you do not want this shutdown hook, you can set the `useShutdownHook` configuration parameter to `false`.
-The only reasons that I can see for doing this (1) when using Log4J2, which offers a configurable shutdown timeout, and (2) in a web container, when using a context listener that explicitly shuts down the logging framework on undeploy.
+The only reason that I can see for doing this is when running in a web container and using a context listener that explicitly shuts down the logging framework on undeploy.